openbridge/embedded-api/README.md

 Example.
 You have a subscription for product 57.
 Today is May 1st 2024.
 Since this product has a `base_request_start` of `2` it means that `start_date` in the history request can be no sooner than `2 days in the past`.
 Therefore, in this instance The `start_date` can be no sooner than April 29, 2024.
 With a `max_request_time` of 90 means that the `end_date` date in the history request can be no further back than 90 days.
 In our case 90 days before May 1st 2024 is February 1st 2024.
 This is the last date that we can request data for if requesting it on May 1st, 2024.
 This means you can request a maximum of 88 days worth of data.

-Once you have calculated your `start_date` and your `end_date` you can build a payload for your history requeset.
-Using the above as our example our payload would look something like.
+Once you have calculated your `start_date` and your `end_date`, you can build a payload for your history request.
+Using the example above, the payload would look something like this.

 **Note:** All `date` should be calculated for UTC.